penny4860/CarND-P2-Classifier/writeup_template.md

 | .00			    	| 41 (End of no passing)    							|

-For the first image(15-no-vehicles), the model is not sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the next image(15-no-vehicles), the model is sure that this is a no vehicle sign (probability of 0.98), and the image does contain a no vehicles sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|